astromatt/book-dev/code-review/solid.rst

     * Rigidity - mixing higher level with low level implementation
     * Fragility - if you change something, some other thing will break
     * Coupling - interdependencies a.k.a "spaghetti code"
-    * No Reusability - cannot reuse code, and need to implement from scratch
+    * No Re-usability - cannot reuse code, and need to implement from scratch

 Patterns: